-Declaring Variables in a Program with the Dimension Statement
+Declaring Variables in a Program

 When we are going to use a number, text string or object that may change throughout the life of the code, we create a variable to hold the value of that changing entity.
-In Visual Basic, the dimension statement is one of the ways to declare a variable at the procedure level.
-The other two ways are the Private and Public statements, which we will use in later chapters.
+In this Visual C# program, we will declare a local variable in the cmdCheck subroutine.

 In our program, we will retrieve the data from the textboxes and also we will create data from mathematical computations.
-These variables will hold numbers for calculations so we will declare them as Double Integers.
+These variables will hold numbers for calculations so we will declare them as Integers.